Frequently Asked Questions

 Yes it is possible for AutoPi to communicate with ships and boats if they are enabled with CAN bus.

 Q: Can AutoPi track car positions, while it is closed and the engine is not running?

-Yes, AutoPi can track the vehicle's GPS position in real time, it works on that way when the car is parked, once in a while the device wakes up and checks the position and reports it back to the cloud.
-Or it is also possible to send a message to the device and wake it up any time to check the GPS coordinates.
+Yes, AutoPi can track the vehicle's GPS position in real time.
+It works when the car is parked, once in a while the device wakes up and checks the position and reports it back to the cloud.
+It is also possible to send a message to the device and wake it up any time to check the GPS coordinates.